farisachugthai/ipython/docs/source/reference.rst

 Post-mortem debugging
 ---------------------

+.. option:: --pdb

+   Enable the IPython-enhanced debugger if any code executed in the session triggers an uncaught exception.

 Going into a debugger when an exception occurs can be extremely useful in order to find the origin of subtle bugs, because pdb opens up at the point in your code which triggered the exception, and